 Since you have to provide a list of responses, you can do it by specifying the lists of strings that can be later used to train your Python chatbot, and find the best match for each query.
-Here’s an example of responses you can train your chatbot to learn:
+Here’s an example of responses you can train your chatbot using python to learn:

 You can also create and train the bot by writing an instance of “ListTrainer” and supplying it with a list of strings like so:

 Now, your Python chatbot is ready to communicate.

 To interact with your Python chatbot, you can use the .get_response() function.
 This is how it should look while communicating: